Small Gods: Reception

 Australian author Jack Heath described the book as "one of the 20th century's finest satires", and added that "the gods are pompous, the worshippers cowed, and the priests violently closed-minded.
 Yet the tale is never heavy-handed, thanks to Brutha's sincerity and some deftly comical plot twists, as well as all the levity that comes from picturing an angry God trapped in the body of a tortoise."
-Thomas M. Wagner praised it as "an extraordinary novel" on SFreviews.net, and called it a "biting but compassionate satire".
+T.M.
+Wagner praised it as "an extraordinary novel" on SFreviews.net, and called it a "biting but compassionate satire".
 In 2011, National Public Radio ranked it #57 on its list of 100 best science fiction / fantasy novels.

-Pratchett stated that he received fan mail from "1) pagans who say that it really shafts the Big Beard In the Sky religions and 2) Christians who say that it is an incredibly pro-Christian book".
+Pratchett stated that he received fan mail from "(1) pagans who say that it really shafts the Big Beard in the Sky religions, and (2) Christians who say that it is an incredibly pro-Christian book".

-The audio codec Ogg Vorbis is named after the character Exquisitor Vorbis in Small Gods.

 Adaptations

 In 2006 the book was adapted as a serial for BBC Radio 4.
 It starred Patrick Barlow as Om, Carl Prekopp as Brutha, and Alex Jennings as Vorbis.
 Anton Lesser was the narrator.

 A stage version of Small Gods was adapted in 2010 and performed between 17 and 19 February 2011 at The Assembly Rooms Theatre, Durham by OOOOK!
 Productions and members of Durham Student Theatre.
 All profits were donated to The Orangutan Foundation.
 The adaptation was written by Ben Saunders, a graduate of the University of Durham department of Archaeology.

 In January 2016 the official Terry Pratchett Twitter feed announced an upcoming comic adaptation of Small Gods by cartoonist Ray Friesen.

 An audiobook read by Andy Serkis was released on Audible on the 28th of April 2022; Bill Nighy and Peter Serafinowicz also had small roles.